-We account for our Class A ordinary shares subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity" ("ASC Topic 480").
+We account for our Class A ordinary shares subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480, "Distinguishing Liabilities from Equity" ("ASC Topic 480").
 Shares of Class A ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
 Shares of conditionally redeemable Class A ordinary shares (including Class A ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) are classified as temporary equity.
 At all other times, shares of Class A ordinary shares are classified as shareholders' equity.
 As part of the private placement, we issued 501,000 Class A ordinary shares to the Sponsor ("Private Placement Shares").
 These Private Placement Shares will not be transferable, assignable or salable until 30 days after the completion of our initial business combination, as such are considered non-redeemable and presented as permanent equity in our condensed balance sheet.
 Our Class A ordinary shares features certain redemption rights that are considered to be outside of our control and subject to the occurrence of uncertain future events.
 Accordingly, at September 30, 2021 and December 31, 2020, 13,800,000 Class A ordinary shares subject to possible redemption are presented as temporary equity, outside of the shareholders' equity section of the accompanying unaudited condensed balance sheets.

-Under ASC 480-10-S99, we have elected to recognize changes in the redemption value immediately as they occur and adjust the carrying value of the security to equal the redemption value at the end of the reporting period.
-This method would view the end of the reporting period as if it were also the redemption date of the security.
 Effective with the closing of the Initial Public Offering, we recognized the accretion from initial book value to redemption amount, which resulted in charges against additional paid-in capital (to the extent available) and accumulated deficit.